 Finding Your Frost Date

-The frost date for your area is different than mine so you’ll want to go to the Farmer’s Almanac and enter your zip code to find your last frost date.
+The frost date for your area is different from mine so you’ll want to go to the Farmer’s Almanac and enter your zip code to find your last frost date.

-Once you know your planting zone and your last frost date before Spring, you can start your seeds 6-8 weeks before that date.
+Once you know your planting zone and your last frost date before Spring, you can start your seeds 6-8 weeks before your last frost date.

 Is it too Late to Start Seeds Indoors?